+Class work: out of 30 marks Examination: out of 70 marks Total: 100 marks

+Class work

-Class work: out of 30 marks Examination: out of 70 marks Total: 100 marks Students are assessed for the class work component on the basis of the first two pieces of work (assignment and test) each of which counts 15% to the final mark.
+Students are assessed for the class work component on the basis of the two pieces of work (assignment and test) each of which counts 15% to the final mark.
 These two pieces of work are compulsory.
+The assignment and test will investigate knowledge of outcome(s) set out above.
+Please note that no late assignments will be accepted for marking.
 Late assignments will receive 0% unless the student has a valid Leave of Absence.

 The test may contain: